 A kitchen is a fast-paced place!
 We don’t want anyone to feel lost or overwhelmed, so we use the buddy system.
 We’ll hire a worker with low English proficiency and pair them with a buddy worker who speaks English.
 For instance, we hired one RefugeeOne client who had a great work ethic and a sweet way about him, though his English was limited.
 By chance, he ended up at [Lettuce Entertain You restaurant] Petterino’s with his roommate, a refugee with more advanced English skills.
 They’ve both been working there for six months and are efficient in their work-- everyone in the kitchen loves them.

 I remember the heat wave during Ramadan this past July.
 During daylight, our Muslim coworkers had to fast from everything, even water, so we had to figure out what could we do to help them while they were in the kitchen.
 We made sure to give them plenty of breaks and support.
 It was great--we get to learn from each other!
 Through hiring refugees, I’ve learned so much about different cultures from around the world.

-Save the Date - Many Voices.
+Join us for our Many Voices.
 One Vision.
 Gala

 Saturday, April 26, 2014

 1200 West 35th Street